rasha-zieni-it/delta-d-rise/README.md

 The goal of this project is to explain object detector predictions by measuring how much the model’s performance degrades when parts of the image are removed.

-Instead of using heuristic similarity scores (like D-RISE), we define importance using **detection loss increase**:
+Instead of using heuristic similarity scores (like D-RISE), we define importance using detection loss increase:

 - classification loss (confidence drop)
 - localization loss (IoU drop)